lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/Optional-01-Jukebox-Sinatra/README.md

 We'd like to build a small [Sinatra](http://www.sinatrarb.com/) web application to display all the information from that Jukebox Database.

-You can start from our [Sinatra 101](https://github.com/lewagon/sinatra-101)
+You can start from our [Sinatra 101](https://github.com/lewagon/sinatra-101).
+There is a rake for this exercise that will test your sinatra app, for it to work, run `gem install rack-test` in the Terminal.

 ## Specs